 Vitamins A and D

 The fruits and vegetables that pack a punch of these vitamins are well known to promote healthy skin.
 Especially high in vitamin A are sweet potatoes, carrots, dark leafy greens and cantaloupe.
 Other non-fruit and vegetable sources worth mentioning are ‘red powders’; think red pepper, paprika or cayenne powder.

 Stepping outside for 10-15 minutes to enjoy the sun with arms and face exposed will give you your daily dose of vitamin D, helping improve psoriasis.

 Another area of anecdotal evidence not supported by scientific literature at this time is well worth mentioning.
 Many herbs are beneficial for our immune system and have anti-inflammatory properties.
 These include evening primrose oil, milk thistle, turmeric and oregano.

-The best way to impact your overall health is to follow a diet rich in fruits and vegetables, limiting saturated fats and processed foods loaded with sugar.
-With the anti-inflammatory, immune, and weight loss or management benefits of a well balanced diet you’re bound to see some improvements in your skin health.
+The best way to impact your overall health is to focus on psoriasis nutrition and follow a diet rich in fruits and vegetables, limiting saturated fats and processed foods loaded with sugar.
+With the anti-inflammatory, immune and weight loss or management benefits of a well-balanced diet, you’re bound to see some improvements in your skin health.